• Skip to main content

 • Place the potatoes in a large pot and cover with cold water until they are submerged by 2”.
 Bring the water to a boil over high heat.
 Once boiling, add the salt.
 Boil the potatoes until they are fork tender, 18-20 minutes.

 • Position the oven rack in the top third of the oven, and preheat the oven on the “high” broiler setting.
-Grease a baking sheet with 1 tsp of avocado oil.
+Grease a baking sheet with 1 teaspoon of avocado oil.

 • Drain the potatoes, then spread them onto the baking sheet in a single layer.
 Using the tines of a fork or a potato masher, gently smash each potato.
 Be careful not to smash all the way through.
 Brush each potato with the remaining avocado oil, then sprinkle with salt and pepper.